CozyInsomniac/the-role/content/The Role/General Info/Pyrrhians.md

 - Pyrrhians have a generally higher alcohol tolerance than humans.
 - All Pyrrhians are omnivores,
 Pyrrhians calorie requirements per day, per tribe:
 - In dragon form 25,000 .
-	- In half form, they require 5,500 calories/day.
+- In hybrid form, they require 5,500 calories/day.
 - In human form, they require 5,000 calories/day.
 - Particularly large and/or Firescale Pyrrhians require around 50% - 70% more calories per day.